zuliandri2/example-app/README.md

 - migrate all databases with type './vendor/bin/sail artisan migrate:fresh --seed'
 - type artisan './vendor/bin/sail db:seed --class=ProductsSeeder'
 - type 'localhost' in web browser

+## Architecture

+## How to use API

+## Database Design
+All action in db in this app base on laravel feature, like Create table, update or drop table.
+Init data using Seed
+of laravel